Stacy Pepper, President

 Trezana Robertson, United Way of Northwest Vermont

 Dillon Boisvert holds a Master’s degree in industrial organizational psychology in addition to a Bachelor’s degree in psychology specializing in organizational innovation.
-His work history includes an internship in the volunteer department at Age Well where he worked to meet the transitioning needs of seniors within the community, and an internship followed by a part time position at the Heineberg Community Senior Center where he served as center coordinator for almost two years.
-He now looks forward to a career in human resources at United Way of Northwest Vermont.
+His work history includes an internship in the volunteer department at Age Well where he worked to meet the transitioning needs of seniors within the community, and an internship followed by a part-time position at the Heineberg Community Senior Center where he served as center coordinator for almost two years.
+He is now working in human resources at United Way of Northwest Vermont.
 Dillon’s passion is in nonprofit management and the application of psychological theory to ensure all members of the organization feel satisfied and fulfilled in their role.

-Matha Molpus moved to Vermont in 2003 from the Washington,D.C. area with graduate studies in education and social work.
+Matha Molpus moved to Vermont in 2003 from the Washington,D.C. area.
+Martha worked as a social worker and has done graduate studies in education and social work.
 She earned a certificate in Geriatric Social Work from Boston University and is trained as a hospice volunteer.
-After retirement, in 2014 she moved to Burlington to live at Heineberg Senior Housing.
-Since then, she has been a participant of the Heineberg Community Senior Center, taking classes and serving on the fundraising committee and as an event volunteer.
+After retirement in 2014, she moved to Burlington to live at Heineberg Senior Housing.
+Since then, she has been a participant at the Heineberg Community Senior Center, taking classes, serving on the fundraising and committee, and as an event volunteer.
 Her experience of the growth in vitality and opportunities of HCSC led her to want to be part of the synergy that makes it such a valuable resource to our community.
 Martha’s work as a clinician and an administrator has included favoring an open and inclusive process to seek solutions and facilitate community, with attention to both emotional and physical safety.
 She is interested in strategic planning and community outreach.
-With board service on the Board of Directors of the Vermont chapter of NASW (the National Association of Social Workers)
+Martha has also served on the Board of Directors of the Vermont chapter of NASW (the National Association of Social Workers).